 This can be understood as a split-step time integrator where for the short time step $\tau$ we use the whole SDE and for the long time step $\delta - \tau$ we neglect the irreversible drift.
 The equations above can be integrated using standard numerical schemes, and for definiteness, in this work we will discretize using the standard Euler-Maruyama method, which gives

 where $\xi_n$ and $\xi'_n$ are independent standard normal random variables.

-\begin{remark} As will be discussed in Sections \ref{sec:averaging} and \ref{sec:analysis}, if the dynamical system $\dot{z}_{t}=C(z_{t})$ does not have a unique invariant measure on each connected component of the level sets of $U(z)$ and the dimension is bigger than two, then one needs to modify the scheme by considering an additional regularizing noise, see Condition \ref{A:Assumption2}.
+As will be discussed in Sections \ref{sec:averaging} and \ref{sec:analysis}, if the dynamical system $\dot{z}_{t}=C(z_{t})$ does not have a unique invariant measure on each connected component of the level sets of $U(z)$ and the dimension is bigger than two, then one needs to modify the scheme by considering an additional regularizing noise, see Condition \ref{A:Assumption2}.
 In particular, in this case we may need to regularize the problem by introducing an additional artificial noise component in the fast dynamics, i.e.,